pineappleEA/Pineapple-Linux/README.md

 Alternatively, download the script using ```wget https://raw.githubusercontent.com/pineappleEA/Pineapple-Linux/master/pineapple.sh``` and run it using ```sh pineapple.sh```.

-But keep in mind that you may have to update the downloaded script from time to time.
+This is not recommended, since we need to update the script from time to time to fix yuzu's compilation process, but can be useful to install older versions.

 ## Magic Number
 **NVIDIA users only!**